-Field/setting Do this Bind DN, Bind Password, Confirm Bind Password Skip the three fields because of anonymous bind.
-Base DN for Search Type dc=techadssl, dc=com as the starting point where your search begins on the AD server.
-Login Name Attribute Ensure the field is set to samaccountName because the LDAP server is Microsoft Active Directory.
-User Entry Object Class Ensure the field is set to user because the LDAP server is Microsoft Active Directory.
-User Search Subfilter The field is optional.
+Field/setting Do this Login Name Attribute Ensure the field is set to sAMAccountName because the LDAP server is Microsoft Active Directory.
+User entry object class Ensure the field is set to $\verb"user"$ because the LDAP server is Microsoft Active Directory.
+User search subfilter The field is optional.
 The subfilter information is also useful for filtering out additional objects in a large directory structure.
 In this example, we leave it blank.
-Active Directory Domain Type techadssl.com.
+Active Directory domain Type techadssl.com.